-These are a relatively new idea, well five years old maybe and off course there are pros and cons.
+These are a relatively new idea, haha well maybe ten years old maybe and of course there are pros and cons.

-Reversible harness offer smaller packing size as the wings neatly folds into the centre of the harness when reversed out.
-By doing this they stow away smaller and reduce the need for a traditional outer bag , meaning less weight.
+Reversible harness offers smaller packing size as the wings neatly fold into the centre of the harness when reversed out.
+By doing this they stow away smaller and reduce the need for a traditional outer bag, meaning less weight.

 There is a lot of clever stitching that goes into reversible harnesses and often goes hand in hand with cutting down weight.
 They don't tend to be as hardy as the traditional foam options so you can't chuck them around in quite the same weigh on the ground or across an airport conveyor belt.